 Parallels With Windows XP

-This should all sound a bit familiar, because we've recently gone through a similar situation with Windows XP.
-XP launched in 2001 and Microsoft ended support for it in April 2014, 13 years after it came out.
+This should all sound a bit familiar, because a similar situation happened recently with Windows XP.
+Windows XP launched in 2001 and Microsoft ended support for it in April 2014---13 years after it came out.

-Because Windows XP was so popular, many people continued using it for years after it dropped support.
-Thankfully, only a small percentage use it today, but you can look to Windows XP if you're curious how Windows 7 will look in a while.
+Because Windows XP was so popular, many people continued using it for years after it was no longer in support.
+Thankfully, only a small percentage of machines use it today, but you can look to Windows XP if you're curious how Windows 7 will look in a while.

 Most major software doesn't work on Windows XP, and it doesn't have many convenience features we take for granted in newer versions of Windows.